zaynesember/SufjanViz/Writeup/writeup.md

 -   sentiment is based on a small subset of lyrics, especially given Sufjan uses a lot of proper nouns that signal sentiment in a way not caught through sentiment analysis

+Lessons:
+- Qualitatively understanding the context in which your data exists informs insights from it
+- Your priors can be wrong

 TODO: other sentiment measure, add in seasonal data